Top Reasons Massage Therapists Love Their Jobs

 Overall, the findings from this recent survey reveal that there is a high level of job satisfaction for massage therapists.
 88% of massage therapists reported feeling very satisfied or satisfied with their career.

-If you are interested in exploring more about becoming a massage therapist, you can reach out to our admissions director, Pat Russo, with questions at email@example.com or at 973.839.6131.
+Are you are interested in exploring more about becoming a massage therapist?
+You can reach out to our admissions director, Pat Russo, with questions at firstname.lastname@example.org or at 973.839.6131.

 Attribution: Infographic by massagetablesnow.com.